Collarenebri Aboriginal Cemetery: Heritage listing

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The cemetery is of state heritage significance for its aesthetic qualities, being the most intact demonstration of a technique of grave decoration and remembrance that is unique to north-west NSW.
-The technique of making "crystalled" glass to form the particular shattered effect is a creative innovation that results in a distinctive and eyecatching grave decoration that has landmark qualities.
-The clustering and alignment of the graves according to family groupings is a unique expression of the associations of the people buried there and the use of specific coloured glass by particular families visually reinforces family ties and remembrance of the departed.
-The cemetery and its beautifully decorated graves provide evidence of the complex development of a living, traditionally-based culture which is continuously evolving.
+The technique of making "crystalled" glass to form the particular shattered effect is a creative innovation that results in a distinctive grave decoration that has landmark qualities.

+Additionally, the clustering and alignment of the graves according to family groupings is a unique expression of the associations of the people buried there, along with the use of specific coloured glass by particular families.

+Therefore, this site is an important representation of a unique artform and cultural record, meeting the criteria for state heritage.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.